Visiting Provincetown: An afternoon in Cape Cod

-Yesterday, Mike and I took the 2 and a half hour journey over to Provincetown, which is the last city on the tip of Cape Cod.
+Yesterday, Mike and I took the 2 and a half hour journey from Fall River over to Provincetown, which is the last city on the tip of Cape Cod.
 We mainly wanted to check out the historical sights (Pilgrim Monument), Commercial Street, and take some photos during a bike ride.

 There are plenty of options for dining on Commercial Street, especially if you like seafood.
 It is a very diverse, eclectic area with shops and dining to suit any interest.

 We chose a small restaurant called Purple Feather Cafe and Treatery.
 I ordered a sandwich named “The Bike Path” which was a combination of avocado, lettuce, tomato, onions, and hot peppers on 7 grain bread.
 A small bag of Cape Cod potato chips was included.
 The sandwich was decent, but not very filling.

 Mike ordered the Baked Macaroni & Cheese, which he did not enjoy at all.
 The serving size was extremely small (possibly the smallest we have ever seen) and did not taste homemade.
 In addition, he was suspicious that it could have possibly been a microwave meal.